spacecraft-repl/spacecraft-repl.github.io/index.md

 ### 5.1 Streaming vs. Buffering Outputs
 A REPL program sends outputs in the form of chunks of data.
 For each evaluation, our application would receive several to many smaller chunks of output data.

 To demonstrate this, let's evaluate the code `[1,2,3].map(String)` on the Node REPL.
-We can reasonably expect the final output to be:
+After the code has been evaluated, we can reasonably expect the final output to be:

 ```
 > [1,2,3].map(String)